 What does Accutane do?

-Accutane is a medication used mainly for the treatment of severe cystic acne, also called nodular acne, especially when the condition has not responded to other more common acne treatments such as clindamycin or benzoyl peroxide.
-This medication belongs to the family of retinoid drugs and works by decreasing the amount of oil the face produces.
+Dr. Stockton offers Accutane at our Phoenix, AZ office.
+Accutane is a medication used mainly for the treatment of severe cystic acne, also called nodular acne, especially when the condition has not responded to other more common acne treatment methods such as clindamycin or benzoyl peroxide.
+This acne treatment medication belongs to the family of retinoid drugs and works by decreasing the amount of oil the face produces.
 Facial oil, or sebum, is responsible for the growth of severe acne.
 Treating severe acne with Accutane can prevent future scarring.

 What can I expect after taking Accutane?